edwards158/dynamic-risk-assessment/README.md

 **Data Ingestion**
-ingestion.py - Read data files into Python, and write them to an output file that will be your master dataset.
+- ingestion.py - Read data files into Python, and write them to an output file that will be your master dataset.
 Save a record of the files you've read

+**Training, Scoring, and Deploying an ML Model**
+- training.py, scoring.py, deployment.py - training an ML model, generating scoring metrics for the model and deploying the trained model.
+-
+**Model and Data Diagnostics**

 Model training